 - Explore the experience with curiosity, and find out the reason for their presence

 - Be non-judgmental and mindful of the various ways it evokes changes in the body

 - Raise the threshold of discomfort and frustration tolerance, and make friends with them

-2 Wrong Ways To Handle Negative Emotions
+The 2 Unhealthy Ways To Deal With Negative Emotions

 Many of us find it hard to deal with negative emotions as anger, fear, grief, stress.
 Because it is often a social stigma to acknowledge we suffer from our “unhappy” emotions.